You are here

 Supervision can take place in either an individual or group context, with group supervision accounting for no more than 50% of the supervision hours.
 Individual supervision means one-to-one supervision.

 Group supervision, to be most effective, should contain no more than four (4) supervisees per individual supervisor and, where possible, should be extended beyond one (1) hour.
 If two (2) supervisors meet together to do group supervision, they may have five (5) - eight (8) supervisees in the group.
 The time that each group meets should be equivalent to one (1) hour per supervisee.
 [If there are four (4) supervisees, the group should then meet for four (4) hours.]
 Each supervisee will be awarded however many hours the group meets as that many hours of group supervision.
 [If the group meets for three (3) hours with three (3) supervisees, each supervisee will be credited with three (3) hours of group supervision time.]
 Supervision sessions are not permitted to last for more than four (4) hours per session.

 Supervision must occur over a period of no less than eighteen (18) months to twenty-four (24) months.
 Total hours per month may not exceed six (6) hours.

-An applicant with a minimum of ten (10) years of post-degree clinical experience (including working with couples), will require twenty-five (25) hours of supervision (50% percent of which is individual supervision) and an endorsement of clinical skill history by an AASECT Certified Sex Therapist.
+An applicant with a minimum of ten (10) years of post-degree clinical experience in sex therapy (including working with couples), will require twenty-five (25) hours of supervision (50% percent of which is individual supervision) and an endorsement of clinical skill history by an AASECT Certified Sex Therapist.

 Questions about supervision arrangements should be directed to the Practitioner Supervisor Certification Committee Chair via the AASECT office.
 The following examples do not meet the supervision requirements: